xesscorp/XuLA2/FPGA/LX25/README.rst

     counter/:
         A simple 26-bit counter that is driven by a 100 MHz clock and whose bits are output throuogh the prototyping header.
-This is a good design to check the functioning of the XuLA board. *Check the setting for the startup-clock - either JTAGCLK or CCLK - to make sure it complies with how you are using the XuLA board - either USB-connected or standalone.*
+This is a good design to check the functioning of the XuLA2 board. *Check the setting for the startup-clock - either JTAGCLK or CCLK - to make sure it complies with how you are using the XuLA2 board - either USB-connected or standalone.*

     fast_blinker/: